-Before making changes in Hyper V, whether it involves software configuration changes, a software update or new software, it's a good idea to first create a Hyper V checkpoint.
+Before making changes in Hyper-V, whether it involves software configuration changes or a new software update, it's a good idea to first create a Hyper-V checkpoint.

 That's a very useful feature for VM administrators, since new configuration changes can always potentially bring new challenges to enterprise IT systems.

 Two types of checkpoints are available for use in Windows 10 Hyper-V, including standard checkpoints and production checkpoints.